tigermlt/blog/books.md

         - the evaluation of web search engine is more based on **user satisfaction**, market share, speed, storage
      2. Elements of web search:
         ![elements](https://github.com/tigermlt/blog/blob/master/elements_of_web_search_process.jpg)
+        - query independent:
+            - crawler module: collect and categorize web's documents.
+It creates virtual robots (**spiders**) that constantly scour the web gathering information and webpages and returning to store them in a central repository.
+            - page repository: temporarily store full, complete webpages (until sent to indexing module).
+And permanently store pupular pages.
+            - indexing module: takes each new uncompressed page and extracts only the vital descriptors, creating a compressed description of the page that is stored in various indexes.
+            - indexes:
+                - content index: content such as keyword, title, anchor text for each webpage is tored in a compressed form using inverted file strucutre.
+                - structure index: store hyperlink structure of pages.
+The crawler module can access the structure index to find uncrawled pages.
+                - special purpose indexes: For instance, indexes such as the image index, pdf index hold information that is useful for particular query tasks.
+        - query dependent: search engine must respond in real-time
+            - query module: convert natural language to a language that the search system can understand and consult various indexes in order to answer the query
+            - ranking module: takes relevant pages and ranks them according to some criterion.
+The outcome is an ordered list of webpages such that the pages near the top of the list are most likely to be what the user desires.
+The ranking combines **content score** (e.g. many web engines give pages using the query work in the tile or description a higher content score than pages using the query word in the body of the page) and **popularity score** (determined from an analysis of the web's hyperlink structure).
+Chapter 2: Crawling, indexing and query processing